This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What texture will teff add to my recipes?

-As a gluten-free flour that is milled with the whole-grain, teff produces as fine flour that brings a dense texture when used in large amounts.
-Pairing teff with cocoa powder works great to soften teff’s dense texture and works wonderfully to create smooth, and delicious brownies, cakes, and cookies with a sweet chocolate flavor.
+All-purpose teff flour, when used to replace up to 25% of the flour called in any recipe, brings a lighter, and tender texture along with its delicious taste!
+As a gluten-free flour that is milled whole-grain, teff produces fine flour.
+Pairing teff with cocoa powder works great to pair with teff’s texture and works wonderfully to create smooth, and delicious brownies, cakes, and cookies with a sweet chocolate flavor.

 What is the difference between brown and ivory teff?

-Our authentic Abyssinica teff comes in two different colours, ivory and brown.
-Ivory teff flour has a lighter colour and more of a mild flavour than brown teff flour, which has a slightly more pronounced earthy, nutty taste that accompanies its light greyish-brown colour.
+Our authentic Abyssinica teff comes in two different colors, ivory and brown.
+Ivory teff flour has a lighter color and more of a mild flavor than brown teff flour, which has a slightly more pronounced earthy, nutty taste that accompanies its light greyish-brown color.
+The only major difference is their color.
+Both ivory and brown teff flours are the same nutritionally, so you don’t have to worry about missing out on the amazing health benefits that they both provide!

 Are there other flours that teff works well with?

-The best part about teff flour is the fact that it works great with other flours!
-Teff’s dark colour and nutty flavour also pair well with gluten-free flours like buckwheat, rice, tapioca, and cassava flours.
-Teff doesn’t only work great with gluten-free flours, but works great with oats, wheat, barley, and rye flours as well/
+teff flour works great with other flours!
+Teff’s dark color and nutty flavor also pair well with gluten-free flours like buckwheat, rice, tapioca, and cassava flours.
+Teff doesn’t only work great with gluten-free flours - it bakes well with oats, wheat, barley, and rye flours as well.
+Teff flour also gives a wonderful boost to other flours that lack nutrition.
+This ancient whole grain is ready to add essential nutrients, vitamins, and minerals to any flour in your pantry!

 How should I store teff?